Prof. K. J. Leeder

-Ed.
-After Brecht: A Celebration (Manchester: Carcanet, 2006).
+After Brecht: A Celebration, ed. by Karen Leeder (Manchester: Carcanet, 2006).

 Evelyn Schlag, Selected Poems, ed. and trans. by Karen Leeder (Manchester: Carcanet Press, 2004).
-Winner of Schlegel Tieck Prize for Translation 2005.
+Winner of Schlegel-Tieck Prize for Translation 2005.

 ‘“Anachronism”: Michael Hamburger and the Time and Place of Late Work’, in Gordon MacMullan and Sam Smiles (eds.), Late Style and its Discontents: Biography, Epoch and Modernity in Art, Literature and Music (Oxford: OUP, 2016), pp. 174-187.

 ‘After Images – Afterlives: Remembering the GDR in the Berlin Republic’, in Rereading East Germany: The Literature and Film of the GDR (Cambridge: CUP, 2016), pp. 214-237.